rabbitmq/rabbitmq-website/site/prometheus.md

 Repeat the process for all other Grafana dashboards that you would like to use with this RabbitMQ deployment.

+One note: if after all steps you see random data instead real - go to datasources, mark 'prometheus' as default, remove dashboard and import again.

 Congratulations!
 Your RabbitMQ is now monitored with Prometheus & Grafana!